QW-Group/mvdsv/README.md

 ```

 For more detailed TARGET see ``.travis.yml`` - ``matrix`` section.
-Export env var to define what to compile, run the build commands.
+Export env var to define what target to compile, run the build commands.

 ```bash
 $ export TARGET=linux-amd64